PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 ### System Rule
 - Its same as [Browse Completed Task](./browse-my-tasks.md#browse-completed-tasks) page.
 But here it only shows tasks where the selected group’s person is `Accountable` or `Responsible`.
 - Shows One-Time or Multi-Step tasks (parent task is completed) which is completed in selected duration.
-- Also, shows Multi-Step tasks (Parent task is not completed) whose any subtask is completed in selected duration.
+- Also, shows Multi-Step tasks where Parent task is not completed yet but any of its subtask is completed in selected duration.
 - All these tasks will sorted in descending order of `Completed On`.

 ### UX Rule
 - Table header shows title name like `{selected group name} Completed Task`.
 For e.g. `Advisory Completed Tasks`
 - For Multi-step tasks, only selected group’s subtasks which are completed in selected duration will be displayed.
 Other subtasks won't be displayed.
-- If any parent task is not completed yet but it's visible in this page, it will be show in grey color (to separate it out from other tasks).
+- If any Multi-step task is not completed yet, it will be show in grey color (to separate it out from other tasks).
 Vertmore action is not applicable for such tasks.
-- Shows name of the person in bold who is the member of selected group (Only for Accountable and Responsible)

 ### UI Rule
 [Mockup](https://drive.google.com/file/d/1EHb4uLCpHXCrSLlw79MiqDaUXaOnNOmK/view?usp=sharing)